 I enjoyed the last rays of the summer solstice in the company of my Kentucky-born grandfather.
+He was in America sitting outside by my grandmother’s grave, while I was in Korea sitting inside at my desk, but through the amazing technology of FaceTime, we were together.

 As the rays of light behind him slowly shifted from yellow to golden, we discussed many things: loss, grief, and goodbyes; music’s ability to bring refreshing to the soul; how we need things like biking and music and the beauty of nature to keep us sane.